Whole Child Initiative

-The Whole Child Initiative (WCI) has the overarching goal of improving health, education, and human service outcomes for children and their families across the developmental continuum, from pre-pregnancy, prenatal, and perinatal through early childhood, into kindergarten and through the 3rd grade.
-The WCI is designed to strategically address goals at the child, family, community and systems levels.
+The Whole Child Initiative has the overarching goal of improving health, education, and human service outcomes for children and their families across the developmental continuum from pre-pregnancy, prenatal, and perinatal through early childhood, into kindergarten and through the 3rd grade.
+The Whole Child Initiative is designed to strategically address goals at the child, family, community and systems levels.

-- Children and families receive services and supports to meet universal and identified needs; they are healthy, thriving, meeting and maintaining their fullest developmental potential.
+- Children and families receive services and support to meet universal and identified needs; they are healthy, thriving, and meeting and maintaining their fullest developmental potential.

 - Children and families live in safe, stable, healthy, and nurturing families, neighborhoods and communities.

 - Children are prioritized and the whole community acts to support their health, safety, learning, and well-being.

 - Systems work for families and families are economically stable.

 Introducing Our New Systems Partner – Dr. LJ Shipley

 Dr. L.J.
 Shipley is a Systems Partner for ROC the Future Alliance’s Whole Child Initiative.
 Along with a group of Parent/Family Partners, Dr. Shipley works to improve health, education, and human service outcomes for children and families in Rochester.
 The initiative focuses on equity, involving Black and Brown families in decision-making to bring about transformative change and better access to healthcare for children.

 The WCI was born from the reality that young children and their families are not a priority in the United States, New York State, or the Rochester community.
 The lack of public investment and coherent policies has resulted in poor child outcomes, generation after generation.